General workshop and ticket information

 Transportation — Madison is served by the Dane County Regional Airport and most major airlines.
 By car, Madison is approximately 70 minutes from Milwaukee’s Mitchell International Airport and 2-1/2 hours from Chicago O’Hare International Airport.
-Quality bus service is provided from both airports directly to the UW-Madison Memorial Union near the workshop site.
+Quality bus service is provided from both airports directly to the UW-Madison campus near the workshop site.

 From the Milwaukee airport: Visit badgerbus.com/tickets/schedule.aspx for the Badger Coaches bus schedule to and from Mitchell International Airport to Madison Memorial Union.